 Next, keep reading to learn exactly how to add WooCommerce product list views to your own store.

 How to create a WooCommerce product list view

 Follow these steps to create your first product lists in minutes!
 (I'm assuming that you already have a WordPress website with WooCommerce installed and some products added.
 Use the official WooCommerce documentation if you haven't already done this, and then you'll be ready to start creating WooCommerce product lists.)

 - Get WooCommerce Product Table.
 Download the plugin files and copy your license key from the confirmation email.

 - In the WP admin, go to Plugins → Add New and upload the plugin files before activating the plugin.

 - Go to the plugin settings page: WooCommerce → Settings → Products → Product table.
 Enter and save your license key, and choose the default options for your product tables.

 - Now it's time to start listing products!
 There are 2 ways to do this:

 - Use the options on the settings page to automatically enable the WooCommerce product list view on the shop and/or category pages.

 [product_table]to a page.
-You need this if you want to display woocommerce products on custom pages, posts widgets and so on.
+You need this if you want to display WooCommerce products on custom pages, post widgets, and so on.
 Use the shortcode options to list specific products only and make other changes.